phillipberndt/pqiv/README.markdown

 Changelog
 ---------

+pqiv 2.5.1
+ * Prevent a crash in --lazy-load mode if many images fail to load

 pqiv 2.5
  * Added a configure option to build the backends as shared libraries
  * Added a configure option to remove unneeded/unwanted features